1949 United States Senate special election in New York

 The United States Senate special election of 1949 in New York was held on November 8, 1949.
 On June 28, 1949, incumbent senator Robert F. Wagner resigned due to ill health.
 On July 7, John Foster Dulles was appointed by Governor Thomas Dewey to fill the vacancy temporarily.

 The Republican State Committee nominated Dulles to succeed himself.
 The Democratic State Committee nominated former Governor Herbert H. Lehman.
 The Liberal Party endorsed Lehman.
 The American Labor Party made no nominations and urged its members not to vote for any candidate.
 The Democratic/Liberal ticket was elected and Dulles was defeated.

+Background

+Longtime incumbent Senator Robert F. Wagner resigned effective June 29, 1949, citing ill health.
+Governor Thomas E. Dewey appointed John Foster Dulles, his foreign policy advisor, to fill the vacant seat until a successor could be duly elected, and a special election to complete Wagner's term in office was scheduled for November 8, 1949, to coincide with the regularly scheduled state election.

+Democratic

+Alex Rose, David Dubinsky, Adolf A. Berle, Americans for Democratic Action, and the International Ladies Garment Workers Union pushed for Herbert H. Lehman to seek the Democratic nomination.